Our History

 2012

-SCLA launched Veterans In Art an employment and training program in theater crafts that was conceived by SCLA Founder Ben Donenberg after participating in the U.S. Secretary of Defense’s Joint Civilian Orientation Conference and training exercises with all five branches of the U.S. armed services.
+SCLA launched Veterans in Art (ViA), a program offering short-term paid vocational training in technical theater arts and life-skills development for high-need, chronically underemployed, honorably discharged U.S. military veterans.
+ViA was conceived by SCLA Founder Ben Donenberg after participating in the U.S. Secretary of Defense’s Joint Civilian Orientation Conference and training exercises with all five branches of the U.S. armed services.

 2018

-SCLA celebrated the 25th anniversary of its White House Awarded Will Power to Youth arts-based employment program for disadvantaged youth.
+SCLA celebrated the 25th anniversary of its nationally recognized and replicated Will Power After-School workforce development program for poverty threshold youth.

 2024